Krishna Prasad Bhattarai: First democratic movement of Nepal

 Bhattarai had participated in a long struggle to modernize the Nepalese political system, aiming to transform a society that was isolated for centuries from the outside world.

 He started politics to end the 104-year-rule of the Rana Dynasty.
 During the political movement of 1950 to overthrow the Rana autocracy, initiated by the Bairgania Conference of the Nepali Congress on 26–27 September 1950 (Ashvin 10–11, 2007 BS), he was in charge of armed group Congress Mukti Sena fighting in Gorkha district.
 This armed struggle was initiated by the Nepali Congress, of which he was founding member.
 The armed revolution by the Nepali Congress was supported by King Tribhuvan, who was in exile, and by Indian and Burmese socialists.
 The armed revolution ultimately brought an end to the 104-year-rule of the Rana Dynasty on 18 February 1951 (Falgun 7, 2007 BS).
 This day is celebrated as Democracy Day and is a public holiday in Nepal.

 After the first parliamentary election of 1959, at the age of 36, he became Speaker of lower house of parliament, though he was not an elected member.
 After the coup of 1960, Bhattarai was held without trial for eight years at the Sundarijal Military Detention Camp.

-Bhattarai was nominated as the officiating President of the Nepali Congress on 12 February 1976 (Falgun 1, 2025 BS) by then party supremo Jananayak BP Koirala.
-He held this post for more than 25 years, during which time he was a key figure in Nepal's democratic movement.
+Bhattarai was nominated as the officiating President of the Nepali Congress on 12 February 1976 (Falgun 1, 2025 BS) by then party President B. P. Koirala.
+He held this post for over 20 years, during which time he was a key figure in Nepal's democratic movement.
 He was elected President of the Nepali Congress by the Eighth National Conference of the Nepali Congress, held in January 1992 (Falgun 2049 B S).

-Interim government after democratic movement of 1990s
+Prime Minister of Nepal

+Interim Prime Minister (1990–1991)

-Bhattarai was the Prime Minister of the Interim Government after the 1990 People's Movement/Jana Andolan which brought democracy to the country, bringing an end to the 30-year-old Panchayati government, and to absolute monarchy in Nepal.
+Bhattarai was the Prime Minister of the Interim Government after the 1990 Nepalese revolution which brought democracy to the country, bringing an end to the 30-year-old Panchayati government, and to absolute monarchy in Nepal.

 Bhattarai transformed the country from an absolute monarchy to a multi-party democracy without any major problems.
-He was prime minister when the constitution (1990) of Nepal was promulgated and successfully held the first multi-party election in 30 years.
+He was prime minister when the 1990 constitution of Nepal was promulgated and successfully held the first multi-party election in 30 years.
 He was a popular leader but lost the election by a very narrow margin.

+Prime Minister (1999–2000)

-He again served as Prime Minister from May 1999 to March 2000.
+He again served as Prime Minister of Nepal from 31 May 1999 to 22 March 2000.
 He also held the portfolio of foreign ministry from 1990 to 1991 and briefly during 1999 while he was prime minister.
-He was a founding member and president of the Nepali Congress Party.